iamrishu11/Reddit-Image-Downloader/README.md

 3. **Backup:** Users who want to back up images from interesting Reddit threads can use this script to download and store them conveniently.

+## Upcoming Updates

+Features which will be added in the upcoming updates

+- create a way so that you can download imgaes from n no of post in any subreddit
+- update the cli for menu type system
+- add a way to get images from share button link

 ## Contributing

 Contributions are welcome!
 Please follow these steps to contribute: